trdillon/monster-rpg/README.md

 ## Contributing

-Feel free to dive in!
+Contributions are always welcome!
+Please read our [Contributing Guide](https://github.com/trdillon/monster-rpg/blob/master/CONTRIBUTING.md) to get started.

 [Check out our issues](https://github.com/trdillon/monster-rpg/issues) or create a new one.

 Currently help is needed with original artwork for the game.
 Please contact me if you are interested in contributing some or see our
 [issues](https://github.com/trdillon/monster-rpg/issues?q=is%3Aopen+is%3Aissue+label%3Aart) with the [ART] tag.